System-Electronics/meta-sysele-nxp-5.15.71/ASTRIAL-SE05x.md

 These values are the base keys values already present on the chip.

 ### Key Rotation
+> This demo is automatically built by the se05x layer.
 - `simw-top/demos/se05x/se05x_RotatePlatformSCP03Keys/`

 The se05x middleware includes the "SE05X Rotate PlatformSCP" demo which rotates the existing SCP03 keys to new keys and then reverts them back.